ranjithkumarravikumar52/angular18-sandbox/README.md

 - [x] update `generateDays()`, to use type declaration from ts
 - [x] clean up comments in `generateDays()`
 - [x] refactor the `generateDays()`

+---

+#### July 12, 2024 - Friday - 03:56 AM

+**Calendar component**

+features

+- [x] calendar should have dynamic styling for current day
+- [ ] extract the data we generate for dates into an interface (model)
+- [ ] calendar should have dynamic styling for weekends
+- [ ] calendar should have dynamic styling for past dates
+- [ ] calendar's should have dynamic styling for current month vs other months

+---